 But financial institutions don’t need to wait any longer.
 Daitomic already offers them a machine readable version of regulations, exploiting its international regulatory standard and AI engines.
 These latter read legal PDFs - or any other textual format - in place of humans, thus offering them a first Gap Analysis that also considers the internal processes and policies affected by the documents itself.
 No more PDFs scrolls, no more tedious manual work, no more document printing, no more repetitive tasks and no more waste of time.
 Which also means no more overdue reports and delay, but mostly no more late decisions and wrong strategies.
 And any compliance professional can easily add many other items to this “no more” list.
-A list that will be cancelled by Daitomic, thanks to its electronic version of financial regulations, which also makes these documents integrable in all the GRC (Governance, Risk management and Compliance) systems used by financial institutions.
+A list that will be eliminated by Daitomic, thanks to its electronic version of financial regulations, which also makes these documents integrable in all the GRC (Governance, Risk management and Compliance) systems used by financial institutions.
 Exploiting Artificial Intelligence, Daitomic is automatically updated in real-time on regulatory changes and notifies users via email about the updates in their regulations of interest, also extracting automatically all the related obligations and penalties, which will be available in a click and interactively navigable within the platform.
 By using Daitomic, financial professionals will only need to get the information they need to make decisions.
 And, finally, also strategies, as Daitomic extracts obligations also from draft documents, thus enabling the recognition of regulatory trends.
 From slowness to quickness, from risky to right decisions, from isolated departments to effectively coordinated organizations.
 And, for the first time, from reactiveness to proactiveness.
 To create, at last, a sustainable compliance.
 All of this is already available: just try it for free!